-Bromley Mindful Mums Befriending service provides pregnant women and new mums with regular practical, social and listening support on a one-to-one basis.
+Our Mindful Mums Befriending service provides pregnant women and mums with babies up to a year old with practical and social support on a one-to-one basis.

 "I always came away from our sessions feeling calmer"Anon

 “I was paired with the perfect Befriender for me.
 She made such a difference by providing a kind and compassionate ear.
 She helped me find new ways to play with my baby, which was great as I had never interacted with babies before.
 She helped give me the confidence to go out in the car with my baby, which had been a huge worry, and also the confidence to use the sling, which was a cause of huge anxiety after having a fall.
 The practical help was great, but her kind, listening ear was more important.
 I always came away from our sessions feeling calmer and with more perspective.”